gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 ### Unit Tests

+The generation of some unit test cases are enabled by default, and gathered in the test program `run_tests`.

+ * Unit Test Cases for arithmetics:
+    - CodeGenerationTest
+    - ComplexCarrierTest
+    - ConjugateTest
+    - FFTLengthTest
+    - MagnitudeSquaredTests
+    - MultiplyTests

+* Unit Test Cases for the control plane:
+    - ControlMessageFactoryTest
+    - ControlThreadTest
+    - FileConfigurationTest
+    - GNSSBlockFactoryTest
+    - GNSSFlowgraph
+    - InMemoryConfiguration
+    - StringConverterTest

+ * Unit Test Cases for signal processing blocks:
+    - Signal sources
+      - FileSignalSource
+      - ValveTest
+    - Data Type Adapter
+      - PassThroughTest
+    - Input filter
+      - FirFilterTest
+    - Resampler
+      - DirectResamplerConditionerCcTest
+    - Acquisition
+    - Tracking
+      - CpuMulticorrelatorTest
+      - GalileoE1DllPllVemlTrackingInternalTest
+      - GalileoE5aTrackingTest
+      - TrackingLoopFilterTest
+    - Telemetry Decoder
+      - InstantiateGpsL1CaTelemetryDecoder
+    - Observables
+      - HybridObservablesTest
+    - PVT
+      - RinexPrinterTest
+      - RtcmTest
+      - RtcmPrinterTest

 ### Extra Unit Tests

+This option builds some extra unit tests cases that require external tools not included in the GNSS-SDR source tree.
+It can be activated by:

 ```
 $ cmake -DENABLE_UNIT_TESTING_EXTRA=ON ..
 $ make
 ```

+This option will download, build and link (at building time) the following tools:

+ * A basic software-defined GNSS signal generator based on [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim){:target="_blank"} and available at [https://bitbucket.org/jarribas/gnss-simulator](https://bitbucket.org/jarribas/gnss-simulator){:target="_blank"}
+ * The [GPSTk project](http://www.gpstk.org){:target="_blank"}, an open source library and suite of applications for the satellite navigation community.
+GPSTk is sponsored by [Space and Geophysics Laboratory](http://sgl.arlut.utexas.edu){:target="_blank"}, within the [Applied Research Laboratories](http://www.arlut.utexas.edu){:target="_blank"} at the [University of Texas at Austin](https://www.utexas.edu){:target="_blank"} (ARL:UT).
+GPSTk is the by-product of GPS research conducted at ARL:UT since before the first satellite launched in 1978; it is the combined effort of many software engineers and scientists.
+In 2003, the research staff at ARL:UT decided to open source much of their basic GNSS processing software as the GPSTk.
+The source code is currently available from [https://github.com/SGL-UT/GPSTk](https://github.com/SGL-UT/GPSTk){:target="_blank"}.

+The following Unit Test Cases are added to the executable `run_tests`:

+* GpsL2MPcpsAcquisitionTest
+* GpsL1CADllPllTrackingTest
+* GpsL2MDllPllTrackingTest
+* GpsL1CATelemetryDecoderTest
+* HybridObservablesTest

 ### System Tests

+This option builds some extra system test programs that require external tools not included in the GNSS-SDR source tree.
+It can be activated by:

 ```
 $ cmake -DENABLE_SYSTEM_TESTING=ON ..
 $ make
 ```

+This option generates the following system test program:

+* ttff

 ### Extra System Tests

+This option builds some extra system test programs that require external tools not included in the GNSS-SDR source tree.
+It can be activated by:

 ```
 $ cmake -DENABLE_SYSTEM_TESTING_EXTRA=ON ..
 $ make
 ```

+As in the case of the `-DENABLE_UNIT_TESTING_EXTRA=ON`, this option will also download, build and link the software-defined GNSS signal generator and the GPSTk library.

+This option generates the following system test programs:

+* obs_gps_l1_system_test
+* position_test

 ## How to write a new test